+III.
 RELIEF

 The plaintiffs have requested an order allowing them to cast a regular ballot.
-Because of the substantial legal questions raised by this case, including substantial arguments in favor of the undone.
-Instead, it orders the defendants to allow the three individual plaintiffs to case provisional ballots under G. L. c.
+Because of the substantial legal questions raised by this case, including substantial arguments in favor of the 20-day deadline advanced by the defendants, the Court initially declined to order a remedy that cannot be undone.3 Instead, it ordered the defendants to allow the three individual plaintiffs to cast provisional ballots under G. L. c.
 54, §76C(a)-(c), which read: